Lake Piru

 Lake Piru (/ˈpaɪruː/) is a reservoir located in Los Padres National Forest and Topatopa Mountains of Ventura County, California, created by the construction in of the Santa Felicia Dam on Piru Creek, which is a tributary of the Santa Clara River.

 The reservoir is widely known for celebrity incidents: in 1999, actor Harrison Ford crashed his helicopter by the lake, and in 2020, actress Naya Rivera died by drowning.
 Several other people have drowned in the lake as well.
 Due to these incidents, swimming at the lake is permanently banned.

 United Water Conservation District

 The elevation of the reservoir is 1043 ft, and the elevation of the dam spillway is 1055 ft.
 The dam is owned and operated by the United Water Conservation District based in nearby Santa Paula, California.
 The district is a multi-service district providing flood control, recreation services, surface, and groundwater conservation, groundwater replenishment, and wholesale water for agriculture and urban uses to the Santa Clara River Valley and Oxnard Plain.
-Formed on December 5, 1950, under the Water Conservation Act of 1931, it owns approximately 2200 acres.
+Formed on December 5, 1950, under the Water Conservation Act of 1931, it owns approximately 2200 acres around and including the lake and dam.